Built by a nurse.

 to correct them.

 Our methodology is grounded in clinical nursing workflow, CMS regulatory expectations, and a genuine understanding of the operational pressures your team faces.
-Findings without a path forward are not useful to anyone.
-Every engagement ends with actionable guidance your organization can act on immediately.
+Every engagement ends with structured, prioritized guidance your organization can act on immediately.

-Our work is precise, data-driven, and anchored in professional nursing standards.
-It is designed to reduce regulatory exposure, protect revenue integrity, and prepare your organization to meet the scrutiny of any survey — on any day.
+Our work is precise, clinical, and built to withstand scrutiny.
+It is designed to reduce regulatory exposure, protect revenue integrity, and prepare your organization for any survey — on any day.

 We evaluate documentation through the lens of a clinician who has worked in your setting — understanding what documentation failures look like at the point of care, not just on paper.